gandrys/yocto-tools/README.md

 1. **"\*yocto_base.v\*.docker"** :
    - Should not be modified and contains most of data
-   - In order to speed up process and also for offline mode
+   - In order to speed up process and also for offline mode(yocto offline build)
    - Prepared image can be stored as **"\*yocto_base.v\*.docker.tar.bz2"** During installation, yocto-tools check docker-image-file in current directory and if exist copy it to user's folder for later use.